 Mohammad Akbarpour

-I work on market design, the interaction of design and inequality, as well as networked markets.
-I’m particularly interested in understanding how the kidney exchange markets, school choice systems, and the labor markets evolve, and to improve their designs.
+Mohammad Akbarpour works on market design, the interaction of design and inequality, and networked markets.
+Akbarpour is particularly interested in understanding how the kidney exchange markets, school choice systems, and the labor markets evolve, and to improve their designs.
+He frequently employs tools from computer science to tackle computationally complex economic problems.

 Research Interests